covid19-patient-classification/dashboard-microservice/README.md

-# MICROSERVICE COVID 19 PATIENTS CLASSIFICATION
+# DASHBOARD MICROSERVICE

-Microservice for the covid 19 patient classification application
+Dashboard microservice for the covid 19 patient classification application